stephanemartinw/responsible-wordpress-with-tachyons/plugins/wistiti/readme.txt

 Shortcodes

 * [wistiti_jumbotron] : displays the jumbotron selected by the id attribute.
-Use jumbotron's slug as id. 'main' is default one.
 Attributes :
-'id' : id of the jumbotron (Use jumbotron's slug as id.)
+'id' : id of the jumbotron
 'display' : display mode (classic) 'firstheadinghierarchy' : heading hierarchy starting level 'background' : relative url of background image

 * [wistiti_card] : displays the card selected by the id attribute.
 Attributes :
-'id' : id of the jumbotron (use card's slug as id.)
+'id' : id of the jumbotron
 'display' : display mode (classic) 'firstheadinghierarchy' : heading hierarchy starting level (1 to 6) 'background' : relative url of background image